EvanKooyer/Kooyer.nvim/ihatethis.md

 - [ ] configure render markdown to load all the rendering features i want
 - [x] Set render-markdown to lazy-load
-- [ ] Lazy-load lsps only when the lsp would be used {not sure if this is working right.}
+- [ ] Install refactoring.nvim for some refactoring code actions